G-R-Martins/GiraffeMoor/README.md

 And that is it!
 If you aren't familiar with this tool, OneAPI known that oneAPI has an extension for Visual Studio that simplifies a lot its use!
-You don't have to explicitly link the lib/dll files to your projects, all you have to do is tell VS you are using oneMKL and include the headers in your source files.
+You don't have to explicitly link the lib/dll to your projects, all you have to do is tell VS you are using oneMKL and include the headers in your source files.

 ## Building